Lipa Remembers Memorial Centre: Braunschweig offensive

-Tragedy of the Lipa village
+The Massacre

-They entered the village of Lipa around 2.30 p.m. and started a massacre by torturing and killing 21 inhabitants, by burning down houses (87) and stables (85), seizing cattle and other valuable resources.
+German, Italian and Chetnik forces entered the village of Lipa on April 30th, 1944, around 2.30 p.m. and started a massacre by torturing and killing 21 inhabitants and burning all 87 houses and 85 commercial buildings in the village, ransacking belongings and plundering cattle.
 The remaining inhabitants were ordered to pack their essentials and set out towards Rupa.
 At the last house in Lipa, they were told to leave their belongings and were forced into a building (so called Kvartirka's house), then the building was doused with petrol and set on fire.
 Many people were burned alive.
-The only survivors of the massacre were those who by chance were either not in Lipa that tragic Sunday, or somehow managed to hide (only six of them).
-269 inhabitants were killed, of which were 96 children.
-The youngest victim Bosiljka Iskra was only 7 months old.
+269 inhabitants, all civilians, were killed.
+The victims were primarily the elderly, women and between 96 and 121 children, the youngest victim being Bosiljka Iskra, only 7 months old.
+The only survivors of the massacre were those who by chance were either not in Lipa that tragic Sunday, plus six people in the village who somehow managed to hide.

-Without trustworthy documentation, it is not possible to ascertain why the Nazis vented their anger on and took a genocidal reprisal against, of all people, the inhabitants of Lipa.
+Without trustworthy documentation, it is not possible to ascertain why the Nazis vented their anger on and took a genocidal reprisal against the inhabitants of Lipa.
 They certainly wanted to frighten the inhabitants of Liburnian karst and divide them from the National Liberation Movement, which they supported.
 Regardless of the motive and reasons this was one of the most appalling war crimes committed in the territory of Istria in World War II.

+Aftermath

+Around hundred Lipa inhabitants survived, mostly those who were lucky enough to be absent from the village at the time of the massacre: men in the partisans, women taking food to the partisan hideouts, children taking cattle to pastures, a few men preparing traditional bonfire on the surrounding hills etc. The survivors greeted the end of World War II homeless and desperate.
+A long and strenuous reconstruction began with lives affected by a sense of loss.
+As in Oradour-sur-Glane, the destroyed houses were not rebuilt, instead new housing was built for the surviving inhabitants.

+According to the 1945 court testimony of a captured member of the participating fascist unit, Umberto Scalla, the massacre in Lipa was carried out by 150 soldiers - 80 Germans, 40 Italian fascists, and 30 Chetniks.
+After the war, 36 of them were identified, but only one, the Italian commander Aurelio Piesz, was tried for the crime, found guilty and hanged in Trieste in 1945.

+The Memorial Centre

+The Memorial Centre, Lipa Remembers, opened in April 2015 in the small locality of Lipa situated on the border between Croatia and Slovenia.
+The Centre functions as a part of a larger Maritime and History Museum of the Croatian Littoral situated in Rijeka and it is cofounded by the Primorje-Gorski Kotar County and the Matulji Municipality.
+The Centre was restored on the site of the older Memorial museum of Lipa that functioned from 1968 till 1989 when it was closed due to lack of funds.